tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

         WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
         See the License for the specific language governing permissions and limitations under the License.

-## filedrop.jar

-The editor is also using filedrop.jar from [http://iharder.sourceforge.net/current/java/filedrop/](http://iharder.sourceforge.net/current/java/filedrop/).
-This is open source not under any license.